ycexiao/scikit-package/news/nav-folder-structure.rst

 **Added:**

-* Add section dividers in the nav of the scikit-package documentation into getting started, tutorials, release guides, programming guides, examples, support, and refernece.
+* Add section dividers in the nav of the scikit-package documentation into getting started, tutorials, release guides, programming guides, examples, support, and reference.

 **Changed:**